CarlaMarvin78/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library for JavaScript that helps with building interfaces.
+It helps to speed up rendering and make UI development simpler.
+React gives us the ability to build much larger websites easier, and to use promises, without which we would not be able to asynchromonously download things from the internet.

 - [ ] What does it mean to _think_ in react?
+Thinking in React means to start thinking of breaking down your project into many smaller, reusable components in order to build one large or very large project.
+React allows us to link our HTML directly to our JS, helping us to better understand how they are inherently connected.

 - [ ] Describe state.

+State combines the variable and the function to modify the variable into one indivisible state.

 - [ ] Describe props.

+Props are a method to pass data to subcomponents, such as: img srcs or text.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+A side effect is anything affecting something outside the scope of the function; for instance, communicating with a third party by sending a network request would cause logs to be recorded, caches to be saved,and more.
+To sync effects you would use the array passed into the function "useEffect".

 ## Project Set Up